The Earth Dies Screaming

-The Earth Dies Screaming is a 1964 British science-fiction horror film directed by Terence Fisher, written by Harry Spalding, and starring Willard Parker, Virginia Field, and Dennis Price.
+The Earth Dies Screaming is a 1964 British science-fiction and horror film directed by Terence Fisher and starring Willard Parker, Virginia Field and Dennis Price.
+It was written by Harry Spalding (as Henry Cross).

 Plot

 Human bodies are scattered around an English village, apparently dead in a sudden cataclysm.
 A small group of survivors gathers in the local hotel bar, led by an American jet test pilot, Jeff Nolan.
 Apparently, a mysterious gas attack has killed off most of the Earth's population.
 Figures in space suits appear in the streets; Vi Courtland thinks they have come to rescue them, but they turn and kill her with their touch.
 Several of these bulletproof killers stalk the streets.

-The remaining group goes to a local Territorial Army drill hall to look for weapons.
-The group members arm themselves and struggle for survival against the invaders in what is the first step in an alien invasion.
+Heavily pregnant Lorna Brenard and her moody husband, Mel, arrive by car.
+Mel says they broke into a fallout shelter the previous night to sleep.
+The group goes to a local Territorial Army drill hall to look for weapons.
+They arm themselves and struggle for survival against the invaders in what is the first step in an alien invasion.

 Vi reanimates as a zombie with white eyes.
 Quinn Taggart shoots and kills her.
 Quinn knocks out Jeff and heads north with Peggy Hatton in a sports car.
-She runs off when he stops for petrol.
-She is trapped in a house pursued by invaders and zombies, and hides in a wardrobe.
-After the zombie pursuing her abandons the search, Peggy runs outside and is saved by Jeff, who is looking for her.
-He runs down a space-suited creature with his Land Rover, revealing it is a robot.
+She unsuccessfully tries to run off when he stops for petrol.
+She then insists he get her a coat, as she's cold, and escapes to a house when he enters a store to find her one.
+She is trapped in the house pursued by invaders and zombies, and hides in a wardrobe.
+After the zombie pursuing her abandons the search, Peggy runs outside and is saved by Jeff, who has been looking for her.
+He runs down a space-suited creature with his Land Rover, revealing it is a robot when it explodes.
 They go back to the drill hall, where young Lorna Brenard is about to give birth to a daughter.
 Meanwhile, Ed Otis cannot face the new reality and is drinking anything alcoholic he can find.

 Jeff and Mel Brenard use a shortwave radio and triangulation to work out where the aliens are transmitting their control signals to the robots.
-They locate the transmitter tower and are about to blow it up when robots start to appear, but when the tower is destroyed, the robots collapse.
-Quinn returns to the village as a zombie.
-Otis shoots him, saving Peggy, Lorna, and the baby.
+They locate the transmitter tower and are about to blow it up when robots start to appear.
+Quinn returns to the drill hall as a zombie, accompanied by two robots.
+One of the robots approaches Peggy, but when the tower is destroyed, all the robots collapse.
+Otis shoots Quinn, saving Peggy, Lorna, and the baby.
 The survivors commandeer a Pan Am Boeing 707 and fly south in search of other survivors.